-This course is designed to be the equivalent of a college introductory course usually taken by biology majors during their first year.
-AP Biology differs from a high school biology course with respect to the kind of textbook used, the range and depth of topics covered, the kind of laboratory work done by students and the time and effort required by the students.
+This one-year laboratory science course is designed to be the equivalent of a college introductory course usually taken by biology majors during their first year.
+AP Biology builds upon the introductory high school biology course by using a college level textbook, increasing the depth and range of topics covered, and presenting advanced laboratory investigations all of which require additional time and effort from students.
 Successfully completing the AP Biology exam may allow students to receive advanced placement, college credit, or both, upon entering college.
 Students are required to take the AP exam in May.
 All AP exams have a cost associated with them.